Articles , Glossary

 Mind the typography issues and readability

-Choice of fonts and their combination determine not only style but also the readability of the home page.
-Even more, fonts, as well as colors, are also powerful in forming the mood of the page, from entertaining to business-like.
-So take your time to test various combinations and find the one which corresponds to the nature of the website as well as other design elements.
+Choice of fonts and their combination determine not only the style but also the readability of the home page.
+Even more, fonts and colors are also powerful in shaping the mood of the page, from entertaining to business-like.
+So take your time to test various combinations and find the one that corresponds to the nature of the website as well as other design elements.

 Strengthen the page with a prominent visual

-Most users are visually driven and perceive messages given in images faster than words.
+Most users are visually driven and perceive messages conveyed through images faster than those conveyed through words.
 That is why applying custom theme illustrations, high-quality photos, or hero banners is a profitable step for a home page.
-The image of that kind will work as a quick hook catching users’ attention and transferring the necessary idea.
+The image of that kind will work as a quick hook, catching users’ attention and transferring the necessary idea.
 However, overloading a home page with images will make none of them effective.

 visual media creator website